 "Actual Usage" means the actual amount of energy (in kWh) used at all Facilities during each Contract Year or other period of determination.

 "Anticipated Usage" means the anticipated aggregate annual energy usage (in kWh) at all Facilities that are subject to a specific Transaction Agreement during each Contract Year of such Transaction Agreement, commencing on the Transaction Effective Date.
-The Anticipated Usage for each Transaction will be equal to the actual amount of energy (in kWh) used at all Facilities that are subject to such Transaction during the first Contract Year thereof.
-If there is an Event of Default with respect to either Party during the first Contract Year of a Transaction , Anticipated Usage will be calculated for the 12 month period preceding such Event of Default.
-[How is Anticipated Usage establish in the 1st Contract Year?
-There is no run history prior to that]
+The Anticipated Usage for each Transaction will be equal to an amount of energy (in kWh) used at all Facilities as specified in the applicable Transaction Agreement.

 "Billing Cycle" means, for each Transaction, the period between successive Utility Invoices or EESI Invoices, as the case may be.